Conserving mass, momentum, and energy for the Benjamin-Bona-Mahony, Korteweg-de Vries, and nonlinear Schr\"odinger equations: Error growth for multiple-soliton solutions

 We measure the error growth in time for the two-soliton solutions of the KdV and NLS equations described in Section~\ref{sec:semidiscrete_conservation}.
 Moreover, we consider the three-soliton solution \cite{hirota1971exact,hietarinta2007introduction}

 of the KdV equation with parameters

 and the spatial domain $[-400, 400]$ with periodic boundary conditions.
 The time span $[0, 1500]$ ensures that the waves interact.
-We use Enzyme.jl \cite{moses2020instead,moses2021reverse} to compute the second-derivative via automatic/algorithmic differentiation (AD).
+We again use Enzyme.jl \cite{moses2020instead,moses2021reverse} to compute the derivatives.
 Since we use a domain twice as large as for the two-soliton solution, we double the number of nodes accordingly ($N = 2^{10}$ for two solitons, $N = 2^{11}$ for three solitons) to obtain comparable spatial errors.

 For the NLS equation \eqref{eq:nls-u}, we use the three-soliton solution used in \cite{biswas2024accurate} with $N = 2^{10}$ nodes in the spatial domain $[-35, 35]$.

 The results are shown in Figure~\ref{fig:error_growth_multiple_solitons}.
 For the KdV equation, the interaction time of two solitons can be seen clearly in the error growth plot (the small bumps, e.g., around $t = 10^{2.5}$).
 As expected, the error of the baseline method grows quadratically in time.
 Before the first soliton interaction, the relaxation methods conserving either the mass and energy or all three invariants behave similarly well.
 However, after the interaction, the method conserving only two invariants has a quadratically growing error while the method conserving all three invariants has a linearly growing error in time.
 These results are in accordance with the theoretical predictions for two solitons \cite{alvarez2010multi}.
 However, they appear to be better than expected for three solitons.